How to Tackle New Polyethylene Supply Chain Changes

 When it comes to a post-COVID industry, converters need trust-based relationships with their suppliers.
 There is no room for suppliers who don’t value transparency or collaboration, as broken trust will lead to greater consequences and failed relationships.

-According to Forbes, “When manufacturers and retailers work together with a full understanding of operations and assets, they build a level of trust that filters down to the customer...
+According to Forbes, “When manufacturers and retailers work together with a full understanding of operations and assets, they build a level of trust that filters down to the customer ...
 Transparency offers a host of benefits, from material flow tracking and schedule synchronization to an improved capability to balance supply and demand.
 Using these digital supply network innovations, businesses are driving supply chain efficiency and improved customer satisfaction and ultimately driving greater demand.”2

 At Shell Polymers, we pride ourselves on collaborating with our customers, starting with the 1,000 hours of interviews we conducted to better understand converters’ challenges.
 Those ideas inspired the technologies and ideas we built throughout our plant and business to help converters reduce roadblocks and increase productivity.
-That includes bringing converters on-site to conduct polymer tests using our industrial scale conversion machines, keeping production up and running.
+That includes bringing converters on-site to conduct polymer tests using our industrial scale conversion machines, keeping their own production lines up and running.

 Learn how Shell Polymers is creating a reliable polymer supply with leading-edge simulation technology